Advertisment

 How do you balance life?

-Due to the championships, I usually end up missing school and then I have a lot of work to complete and because of my racing timetable I am unable to attend exams.
+Due to the championships, I usually end up missing school and then I have a lot of work to complete and because of my racing timetable, I am unable to attend exams.
 My teachers always help to cover up work.

 Indian sports are usually promoted by the sports ministry, the same should be done for racing.
-Racing should be advertised more and should be considered as one of India's best sport.
+Racing should be advertised more and should be considered as one of India's best sports.
 They should support us financially as well.

 Do you face gender discrimination in the industry?

 Most people think that girls aren't capable of winning in this sport.
-Most of the times, guys also have an attitude that they can beat the girls.
+Most of the time, guys also have an attitude that they can beat the girls.
 In my case, I beat the guys and people do get shocked because a girl has beaten a guy in a male-dominated sport.

-Some promote girls for being 'girl racers', not for their hardwork.
+Some promote girls for being 'girl racers', not for their hard work.
 I feel this is unfair and I don't live under the title of 'woman racer'.
 I just consider myself a racer like everyone else.

 Being fit is extremely necessary in racing as you might get drained out after just 20 laps.
 Of course, to keep ourselves fit, we have to workout, go to the gym daily, maintain a proper diet and do Yoga.
 Every effort we put in takes us one step higher.